xieguigang/mysqli.vb/README.md

 ### ORM

-Data to source code mapping solution for VisualBasic/PHP language, makes the database operation more easily, escaping from the manual SQL generator.
+Data to source code mapping solution for VisualBasic/PHP language, makes the database operation more easily, free your hand from the manual SQL generator.

 ![](./Mimetypes-text-x-sql-icon.png)